XanaduAI/quantum-inspired-algorithms/README.rst

 3. Recommendation system.

    .. code-block:: python

+      import quantum_inspired as qi
+      import numpy as np

       # load a preference matrix A of dimension m x n encoding the rates
       # provided by m = 611 users for n = 9724 movies
       A = np.load('A_movies_small.npy')